Why is my Keyboard not Typing Double Letters? How to Fix it?

 3 ways to fix Keyboard won't allow repetitive letters

-If your Windows OS system is not allowing you to type the same letter twice or double letter, it can be due to a configuration error in the Ease of Access settings.
+If your Windows OS system does not allow you to type the same letter twice or double, it can be due to a configuration error in the Ease of Access settings.
 Many users took to the Microsoft Community Forums to explain the keyboard won’t allow typing double letters problem.

 My keyboard won’t let me type the same letter twice.
 It’s as if the key “sticks” until I hit a different key.
 For instance, to type “letter”, I had to hit the Delete button between the two t’s.
 This also applies to arrow keys, backspace, etc.